razzaksikdar/NETbuilderQA/README.md

 To run the project in windows environment, we have to change System.setProperty("webdriver.chrome.driver", "/Users/ARSIKDAR/Desktop/NETbuilder/BypassValidation/chromedriver"); to  System.setProperty("webdriver.chrome.driver", "/Users/ARSIKDAR/Desktop/NETbuilder/BypassValidation/chromedriver.exe"); in each project (Line No: 29, TestCase.java).
+That means, instead of chromedriver, it should be chromedriver.exe.

+Best Regards
+RAZZAK SIKDAR
+IT Consultant
+QA Consulting